Different types of constraints in SQL

 - Definition: A combination of

-that uniquely identifies each row in a table. - Purpose: Used to uniquely identify each record in a table.
+NOT NULLandUNIQUEthat uniquely identifies each row in a table. - Purpose: Used to uniquely identify each record in a table.
 A table can have only one primary key, and it can consist of one or multiple columns.

 - Example:

-CREATE TABLE Employees ( ID INT PRIMARY KEY, Name VARCHAR(100) );
+CREATE TABLE Employees ( ID INT PRIMARY KEY, Name VARCHAR(100) ); - Difference:

 - The primary key is a unique identifier.